 What is the difference between a website and a web page?

 A website is a collection of interlinked web pages.
 On the other side, a web page is an independent page on a website.
 While a website can contain numerous web pages, a web page can never contain a website.

 Is it better to use an app or the website?

 While both of them have their own pros and cons, which one you should prefer really depends on your requirements and project objectives.
-If you need something that can manage everything from accepting payments to managing your users’ data, it’s recommended that you go with a web app development.
+If you need something that can manage everything from accepting payments to managing your users’ data, it’s recommended that you create a web app.
 However, if you’re only seeking to showcase your products and services on the internet – you may consider developing a website.